- Download our Moving to Thailand Guide (PDF)

 Thailand is known for its white-sand beaches, delicious foods, and friendly people.
-Tourists and expats alike flock to Thailand for these reasons.
-However, expats deciding to permanently reside in the land of smiles may have a couple of queries that need answering before they can comfortably jump into their new lives.
+Tourists and expats alike flock to Thailand for these reasons, but expats deciding to permanently reside in the land of smiles may have a couple of queries that need answering before they can comfortably jump into their new lives.
 Here are a few of the most frequently asked questions about expat life in Thailand.

 How safe is Thailand?

 Thailand is generally a safe country.
 Most criminal activity is opportunistic.
 Pickpocketing occurs in busy tourist areas and unsuspecting new arrivals are regularly targeted by scammers.

 That said, the southern provinces have been known to be politically volatile areas and should be avoided.
-The roads in Thailand can also be dangerous.
-Drunk driving is an ongoing issue.
+The roads in Thailand can also be dangerous and drunk driving is an ongoing issue.
 Expats should avoid driving motorcycles and scooters in Thailand if they are inexperienced, as drivers in Thailand tend to ignore rules of the road.

 Where can I meet other expats?